alwin1031/PAPPIS/README.md

 7. Run <code>git clone https://github.com/alwin1031/PAPPIS.git</code>.
 The processing file will be downloaded in your current working directory.
 8. You can always restore the code by repeating Step 6 in your working directory.

-Note: If you are interested in this program and want to contributed to our project, we highly recommend you to download git and forge this version under your own account.
+Note: If you are interested in this program and want to contributed, we highly recommend you to download git and forge this version under your own account.

 ## Data Processing